Hippolyte Pilchen

 forename.lastname@gmail.com

-In September 2024, I graduated from the MVA (Mathematics, Vision, and Learning) master’s program at ENS Paris-Saclay.
-Earlier, I earned an engineering diploma from École Polytechnique, specializing in applied mathematics.
+Previously, I graduated from the MVA (Mathematics, Vision, and Learning) Master’s program at ENS Paris-Saclay in September 2024.
+Prior to that, I earned an engineering degree from École Polytechnique, specializing in applied mathematics.

 news